 In our culture section, we publish 800-to-1,200-word book, film, music and TV reviews, and a 1,200-word backpage essay that comments upon or finds humor in some dimension of contemporary life.
 We usually review books that are forthcoming.

 Our workers' rights blog, Working In These Times, covers workers' struggles in America and beyond.
 We're looking for reporting on and analysis of under-reported workplace struggles, whether workers are unionized, unionizing, or fighting wage theft, occupational hazards and other exploitative treatment.
-Potential pieces for Working In These Times should be between 500 and 1,000 words (longer pieces are occasionally published), and emailed directly to our Web Editor Jessica Stites at jessica at inthesetimes dot com, with a subject line beginning "Working ITT."
+Potential pieces for Working In These Times should be between 500 and 1,000 words (longer pieces are occasionally published), and emailed directly to our Associate Editor Micah Uetricht at micah at inthesetimes dot com, with a subject line beginning "Working ITT pitch."